VIDEO + ARTICLE:

 Some risk factors are the same for both women and men, including smoking, not exercising or having a blood pressure higher than 140/90.
 Other stroke risk factors for men and women include having a hemoglobin A1C of more than 7 if you are already diabetic, or 5.7 if not; as well as having a LDL cholesterol of less than 100 if you are without additional stroke risks, or less than 70 with additional stroke risks, particularly diabetes, she said.

-Online assessments are available to help evaluate your risk for stroke, said Greene-Chandos, including a simple pen-and-paper test created by Ohio State’s stroke experts that can be downloaded here.
+An online stroke-risk assessment is available to help evaluate your risk for stroke by clicking here, said Greene-Chandos, created by Ohio State’s stroke experts.

 “Women and men should really on focus keeping their blood pressure under 140/90, because having high blood pressure consistently puts people at risk for having a stroke,” said Greene-Chandos, who is part of the team of stroke experts at Ohio State’s Wexner Medical Center’s Comprehensive Neurovascular Stroke Center.